-- Meadow grass mixes will be composed of 20% wildflowers and 80% grasses. - Where existing grassland is present, areas of bare ground will be opened by light mechanical disturbance for sowing in a method known as 'over sowing'. - Seed mixes are based on relevant NVC communities (Rodwell, 1991 and Rodwell, 1992) and are obtained from local or regional sources and native to the soil type. - A medium length sward will be achieved by mowing two times a year with approved rotary machinery.
+- Meadow grass mixes will be composed of 20% wildflowers and 80% grasses. - Where existing grassland is present, areas of bare ground will be opened by light mechanical disturbance for sowing in a method known as 'over sowing'. - Seed mixes are based on relevant NVC communities (Rodwell, 1991 and Rodwell, 1992) and are obtained from local or regional sources and native to the soil type. - A medium length sward will be achieved by mowing two times a year in early spring and late summer (late July/early August) with approved rotary machinery.